.

 Biopsy results and follow-up appointments

-You need to call 1300 265 666 after 1 week to obtain any biopsy results or to make a follow-up appointment.
+Biopsy results are faxed to your GP about a week after your procedure.
+If cancer or significant pathology is confirmed on biopsy, you will receive a phone call from your treating specialist.
 If you have had polyps removed or have a family history of bowel cancer, you will be entered into a recall database for a reminder phone call for a repeat colonoscopy every 3-5 years depending on your circumstances.

 What are the risks of colonoscopy or polypectomy?